 You usually require a relevant bachelor's degree, such as a Bachelor of Environmental Science, to work as an Environmental Scientist.
 Completing postgraduate studies in a specific area of expertise is also typical.

-This comprehensive blog discusses what a profession as an environmental scientist can be like and guides you on becoming one, and much more.
+This comprehensive blog discusses the profession of an environmental scientist and guides you on becoming one, including the courses, qualifications, salary, science jobs, careers, what you can do with an environmental science degree, and much more.

 1. What Is Environmental Science?